kirandash/react/covid-tracker/README.md

 ### 5. Selectors
 ### 5.1 Why do we need selectors?
-1. Till now we have separated the following concerns as follows:
+1. Till now we have separated the application responsibilities as follows:
     - Component ---> Display View
     - Reducers ---> Manage State
-    - Thunks ---> API/Async calls or side effects
+    - Thunks ---> API/Async calls
 2. Currently, we are mapping data from state directly to mapStateToProps.
+Ex in CountriesList.js file.
 But what if we need to modify the data from state before assigning to mapStateToProps.
+3. **Selectors**
-3. **Selectors** gives us a place to put logic for combining, filtering, transforming and storing data.
+    - gives us a place to put logic for combining, filtering, transforming and storing data before passing it to the React View Component.
 It is one more layer between Redux reducers and React view components.
-4. If JSON data structure of state changes, we don't have to change the mapping in mapStateToProps for every component.
+    - If JSON data structure of state changes, we don't have to change the mapping in mapStateToProps for every component.
 All we have to do is just change the code in selectors.js file.

 ### 5.2 Creating selector - getCountries and getIsLoading
 1. Create src/countries/selectors.js file